Free COVID-19 vaccine in Delhi to all above 18: Arvind Kejriwal | Health

 ''At a time when Central and state governments are capping the rate at which medicines and other facilities should be made available to people, vaccines should also be moderately priced,'' the chief minister said, adding that COVID-19 vaccines should have one price across the nation.

-He said that vaccine is emerging as a solution to this raging pandemic and added that those inoculated are either not contracting the virus or only getting its mild forms.
+Meanwhile, the Central government Monday asked the Serum Institute and Bharat Biotech to lower price of their COVID-19 vaccines amid criticism from various states who accused the companies of profiteering during such a major crisis.
+Kejriwal said that vaccine is emerging as a solution to this raging pandemic, and added that those inoculated are either not contracting the virus or only getting its mild forms.

 Kejriwal also said that the United Kingdom was facing a similar situation as India is today, adding that one of the main factors behind their ability to overcome the wave was a robust vaccination drive.